paul-blackwell/movie-search-docs-/docs/tutorials/unit-2.md

 Lets start by just using the callback function in useEffect.
 This example will update the document title to "The checkbox is checked" or to "The checkbox is unchecked" every time the component is updated, remember when we update our state (`setChecked`) the component will update/re-render.
-When it does to that our callback function in our `useEffect` hook will update the document title.
+When it does do that our callback function in our `useEffect` hook will update the document title.

 ```jsx